How to Become an Ironworker

 - Ornamental ironworkers who install decorative metal features like railings and staircases

 They work in environments including construction sites, industrial facilities, and large infrastructure projects.
+The work can involve outdoor job sites and working at heights.

 How to Become an Ironworker (5 Steps)